 Mr. Fox would take the band to prestigious venues three more times during his tenure—twice more to Orlando, FL in 1995 and 1999, and once to Toronto, Canada in 1997.
 The band would also enjoy local recognition—the Pep Band was often invited to play for local college games in the late 1990’s, and on one noteworthy occasion, the QV brass students teamed up with members of the Pittsburgh Symphony Orchestra for a concert to benefit the restoration of the emblematic clock tower in downtown Sewickley.

-At the end of the 2001-2002 school year, Mr. Fox moved to the Quaker Valley Middle School, where he served as the 6th, 7th, and 8th grade band director until retiring in 2018.
-His departure after over a decade of directing the high school program led to another quick succession of band directors, as was seen in the 1980’s.
-Mr. Sean Desguin’s five-year tenure (2002-2007) was well received by the band students and in 2004, Mr. Desguin led the Marching Band to a first-place victory in the annual PIMBA (Pennsylvaia Interscholastic Marching Band Association) Class A Championships.
+At the end of the 2001-2002 school year, Mr. Fox moved to the Quaker Valley Middle School, where he served as the middle school band director until retiring in 2018.
+His departure from the high school after over a decade of directing the high school program led to another quick succession of band directors as was seen in the 1980’s.
+Mr. Sean Desguin’s five-year tenure (2002-2007) was well-received by the band students and in 2004, Mr. Desguin led the Marching Band to a first-place victory in the annual PIMBA (Pennsylvaia Interscholastic Marching Band Association) Class A Championships.
 After Desguin’s departure, Mr. Matthew Stultz (2007-2009) filled the position and took the band to Nashville, TN in 2008 and Orlando, FL in 2009.
 Mr. Chad Thompson was the band director in the 2009-2010 school year.
-Though only the director for one year, Mr. Thompson quickly realized that the two great legacies of the Quaker Valley Marching Band are the days of the “Swingin’ Quakers” and the more recent legacy of competitive, drum corps-style band.
-Thompson began to work to incorporate elements of both into what he envisioned would be yet another new identity for the band program.
+Though only the director for one year, Mr. Thompson pinpointed something that needed to be addressed: that the Quaker Valley Marching Band has a dual legacy: the early days of the “Swingin’ Quakers” and the more recent legacy of drum corps-style band.
+Thompson began to work to incorporate elements of both into what he felt could be a new and more cohesive identity for the band program.